mdklatt/httpexec/README.rst

 --------------

 Docker best practices dictate that a container runs as a non-privileged user.
-The UID the container is running as can only access host resources with the same permissions as that UID on the host (the respective user names are irrelevant).
+The UID the container is running as has the same permissions as that UID on the host (the respective user names are irrelevant).
 Ensure that the container does not run as ``root`` (UID ``0``).
 Run the container as a UID that does not exist on the host for maximum isolation.
 In both container and non-container environments, do not run *httpexec* and/or the web server as a UID that has more access than is necessary.

 File Isolation